 Black Friday deals should outshine quarterly or monthly campaign offers.
 For B2B, Black Friday can do more than offer low prices.
 For example, merchants can offer an extended warranty on a product, or customers can even buy one service to get a discount on another.
 There is room for creativity to attract customers to holiday deals, but the deals need to inspire customers to make a purchase.

-- If a company’s clients are selling on Black Friday, that means B2B can also profit.
+- If a company’s clients are selling on Black Friday, that means B2B businesses can also profit.

 - Black Friday psychology affects B2B shoppers too.

-- Companies should start Black Friday planning in July or August.
+- Companies should start Black Friday planning as early as possible.

 - A Black Friday marketing campaign should unify messaging across relevant channels and start small.